PREP-NexT/PREP-SHOT/doc/source/Installation.rst

 ++++++++++++++++++++
 Gurobi is a solver known for its speed and efficiency, and it supports a free, full-featured academic license for students, faculty, and researchers.
 To obtain your free academic named-user license, you can follow  `Gurobi Instructions <https://www.gurobi.com/features/academic-named-user-license/>`_ on their website.

-If you are using the High Performance Computing (HPC) system at the National University of Singapore (NUS), if you are using High Performance Computing (HPC) of National University of Singapore (NUS), Gurobi is already installed.
+If you are using the High Performance Computing (HPC) system at the National University of Singapore (NUS), Gurobi is already installed.
 You can run the command ``module avail Gurobi`` to view available Gurobi.

 .. code:: bash